 The addition of seeds and nuts provides essential nutrients, beneficial phytonutrients, soluble and insoluble fiber to a raw diet for dogs.
 Seeds and nuts prove useful to complete nutritional holes in diets without the frequent use of whole prey.

 Out of the plant ingredients ratio in BARF, it is recommended to feed seeds and/or nuts for their fatty acid, vitamin, and mineral benefits.
 Overall, 2% of the diet is a good starting ratio to include raw seeds and nuts.

-Raw seeds provide essential fatty acids and fat-soluble vitamins to raw diets.
+Raw seeds and nuts provide essential fatty to raw diets.

-Raw nuts provide essential fat-soluble vitamins and micro minerals to raw diets.
+Raw seeds and nuts provide essential fat-soluble vitamins and minerals to raw diets.